 A student is allowed a maximum of two attempts at passing the exam.
-A student who failed in the first attempt has two options: s/he may switch to Plan I or replace the failed CEP course with another approved CEP course (2nd attempt).
-This requires department approval by submitting a new course plan form.
-Students are individually responsible to promptly schedule the second attempt of their exam with the Graduate Program Coordinator.
+A student who failed in the first attempt has two options: s/he may switch to Plan I or must take the examination again at the time of the immediate next offering.
+On the second attempt, students only need to re-take the exam in subjects that they failed the first time (no subject changes allowed).
 A student who has failed the examination twice is removed from the program.
+A student who registered for an exam but did not show up is considered to have failed.